Omarjourney/feelynx-web-app-dev/README.md

 ## Backend Architecture

 The repository already contained a small Express server written in TypeScript.
-Instead of introducing a separate FastAPI project we decided to expand this existing server.
+Instead of introducing a separate FastAPI project, we decided to expand this existing server.
 Keeping everything in Node.js simplifies the tooling and keeps the backend code in one place.